Perrey and Kingsley: 1967–1972: Kaleidoscopic Vibrations

 For the second studio album Kaleidoscopic Vibrations: Electronic Pop Music From Way Out, the duo incorporated the Moog synthesizer, with added special effects.
 It was played together with the Ondioline and is the second to be sold.
 Kaleidoscopic Vibrations was released on Vanguard label in 1967.
 It is a mix between original tracks by Perrey and Kingsley like "The Savers" or "Fallout" and synthesized interpretations of "Umbrellas of Cherbourg", "Strangers In The Night", "Lover's Concerto", "Third Man Theme", Winchester Cathedral, Moon River, Mas que Nada and other pop songs from time.

 "The Savers" was released as single in December 9, 1967 with "Piooners Of The Stars" as the B side.
-"Piooners Of The Stars" co-written also by Badale had an very old version that was included in the 2017 compilation album titled Jean-Jacques Perrey et son Ondioline.
+"Piooners Of The Stars" co-written also by Badale had a very old version that was included in the 2017 compilation album titled Jean-Jacques Perrey et son Ondioline.
 Some outlets such as AllMusic or NTS Radio cited the influence that Joe Meek style had on Badale's collaborations with the duo.
 In a retrospective review, Richie Unterberger from AllMusic commented that, "It was still largely devoted to kitschy electro treatments of standards".
 In late 1960s, it was reissued with a new artwork and new additional title, Spotlight on the Moog.

 After the release of Kaleidoscopic Vibrations, the duet disbanded, and Jean-Jacques Perrey recorded other two studio albums with the Vanguard Records label: The Amazing New Electronic Pop Sound of Jean Jacques Perrey (1968) and Moog Indigo (1970).
 Gershon Kingsley released in 1969 the solo studio album Music to Moog By on Audio Fidelity Records label.
 It included the original version of Popcorn, which would later reach a great popularity and success with the version of Hot Butter in 1972.

 In later years, several compilation albums of his work were released.
 In 1975, compilation album The Essential Perrey & Kingsley was released, the following year it was described by Keyboard magazine as an "a fine novelty album: one tires of it after four or five cuts, but in the meantime one is treated to an almost bewildering variety of silly synthesizer sounds."
 In 2001, a triple CD entitled The Out Sound From Way In! was released, which compiles four Perrey albums, two as a duet and solo, plus seven remixes of Perrey and Kingsley's work, including two remixes from the Moog Indigo song, "E.V.A." by Fatboy Slim and five by Eurotrash.